Woodwind doubler

-A woodwind doubler (or reed doubler) is a musician who can play two or more instruments from the six woodwind families (clarinets, saxophones, oboes, bassoons, flutes and recorders) or other folk or ethnic woodwind instruments (e.g. panflute, irish flute)), and can play more than one instrument during a performance.
-A player who plays two instruments from the same family (e.g., oboe and English horn, clarinet and bass clarinet, flute and piccolo) is also often considered a woodwind doubler, but is usually paid less than a player who plays instruments from different families.
+A woodwind doubler (or reed doubler) is a multi-instrumentalist musician who can play instruments from more than one woodwind family (clarinets, saxophones, oboes, bassoons, flutes, or recorders).
+Folk or ethnic woodwind instruments (e.g. pan flute, Irish flute) may also be included in this description.
+A player who plays two instruments from the same family (e.g., oboe and English horn, clarinet and bass clarinet, flute and piccolo) is also sometimes called a doubler.

-Longtime classical music practice has expected the non-principal player in a section to double the common auxiliary instrument (e.g., 2nd flute and piccolo; 2nd oboe and English horn).
-In commercial work, including Hollywood film scores and—most notably—Broadway musicals, the practice gradually evolved, with some specialists developing great expertise with multiple members of three, four, or even all five of the woodwind families noted above.
-In such commercial work, players are paid an additional (percentage) premium for each additional double—but hiring four or five proficient "reed doublers" is still more cost-effective to the production than hiring numerous additional players.
-Even before 1940, Broadway reed players were commonly expected to double three, four, or five instruments; one of the most notorious mid-century examples was the Reed III book for West Side Story (1957), requiring flute, piccolo, oboe, English horn, clarinet, bass clarinet, and tenor and baritone saxophones.
+Longtime classical music practice has expected the non-principal player in a section to double on common auxiliary instruments: piccolo or alto flute for flutists, English horn for oboists, bass clarinet or E♭ clarinet for clarinetists.
+In commercial work, including Hollywood film scores and Broadway musicals, the practice evolved, with some specialists developing great expertise on instruments from several woodwind families.
+In such commercial work, players may be paid an additional amount for each double.
+Hiring four or five proficient reed doublers is still more cost-effective than hiring individual players for each instrument in the score.
+Even before 1940, Broadway reed players were commonly expected to double up to five instruments.
+The Reed III book for West Side Story (1957), for example, calls for flute, piccolo, oboe, English horn, clarinet, bass clarinet, and tenor and baritone saxophones.

-The term "doubler" applies no matter how many instruments the musician plays.
-Someone who plays saxophone, flute, and clarinet is not a "tripler".